Code-Institute-Submissions/abdullahjr0-MS1/README.md

 * The original wireframe was missing something which would engage users.
 I embedded a youtube video to allow the user to feel enticed and reduce the attention from the text.
 The video is appropriate and fits the page perfectly.

 #### Contact page
-* The original wireframe did not include any location or instant contact for the user, which could lead to confusion and hassle.
+* The original wireframes did not include any location or instant contact for the user, which could lead to confusion and hassle.
 To avoid this I embedded google maps with a pinpoint which provided users of the location and the map allows them to see any local POI's.
 * A phone nymber is placed at the bottom of the map if the user is interested in instant communication.
 * Contact content remained the same but I added a hover animation over each box to avoid user confusion when filling out and also make it visually pleasing.

+#### Future Implements
+* Create a weekly newsletter where users can sign up to, to view any news or updates about the website.
+*
+<a name="deployment"></a>
 # 6. Deployment
+<a name="end-product"></a>
 # 7. End Product

 Please view a link to the finished product<a href="https://abdullahjr0.github.io/MS1/">here</a>
+<a name="credits"></a>
 # 8. Credits

 ### Content